J-F-Liu/knowledge/src/Computer/cad.md

 Triangulated Irregular Network
 TINs can have a higher resolution in areas where a surface is highly variable or where more detail is desired and a lower resolution in areas that are less variable.
 TIN models are less widely available than raster surface models and are more time consuming to construct and process.

+### Mesh

+Mesh geometry is basically a collection of points in 3D space, also called vertices, and a number of faces connecting those points together.

+Using quads is often preferred during modeling since they can be more easily enhanced and smoothed than triangles.
+For rendering and game engines though, working with triangles is often easier since every shape can be rendered very efficiently using triangles.

 ### Triangle Mesh